 September 2014

-The city issued another boil-the-water advisory for having another positive test result of F. coliform bacteria.
+The city issued another boil-water advisory after a positive test for F. coli.
 The contamination of this kind of bacteria in the water is also a warning or sign of E. coli bacteria or other disease-causing microorganisms.
-The city officials said they would clean the pipes and add more chlorine.
-After four days, the residents were told drinking water from their tap was safe.

 October 2014